-Each day, ExxonMobil Pipeline Company (EMPCo) and its affiliates transport the following products through more than 4.000 miles of pipeline in 6 states and the Gulf of Mexico:
+Each day, ExxonMobil Pipeline Company (EMPCo) and its affiliates transport the following products through more than 4,000 miles of pipeline in 6 states and the Gulf of Mexico:

 PRODUCT LEAK TYPE VAPORS HIGHLY VOLATILE LIQUIDS [SUCH AS: BUTANE, PROPANE, BENZENE, ETHYLENE, PROPYLENE, RESINS, AND NATURAL GAS LIQUIDS (NGL)] Gas Initially heavier than air, spread along ground and may travel to source of ignition and flash back.
 Product is colorless, tasteless and odorless.
 HEALTH HAZARDS Will be easily ignited by heat, sparks or flames and will form explosive mixtures with air.
 Vapors may cause dizziness or asphyxiation without warning and may be toxic if inhaled at high concentrations.
-Contact with gas or liquefled gas may cause burns, severe injury and/or frostbite.
+Contact with gas or liquefied gas may cause burns, severe injury and/or frostbite.
 Fire may produce irritating and/or toxic gases.
 HAZARDOUS LIQUIDS [SUCH AS: CRUDE OIL, LIQUEFIED PETROLEUM GASES, AND OTHER REFINED PETROLEUM PRODUCTS] Liquid Initially heavier than air and spread along ground and collect in low or confined areas.
 Vapors may travel to source of ignition and flash back.
 Explosion hazards indoors, outdoors or in sewers.
-Inhalation or contact with material may irritate or burn skin and eyes.
+HEALTH Inhalation or contact with material may irritate or burn skin and eyes.
 Fire may produce irritating, corrosive and/or toxic gases.
-Vapors may cause dizziness or suffocation.
-Runoff from fire control or dilution water may cause pollution.